MohamedMostafa259/Cars/README.md

 Users can input a decimal number and a desired base (between 2 and 20), and the program converts the decimal number to the specified base.

 ### 2.3 Subtract 2 Big Integers
 Users can input two large integers, and the program performs subtraction, returning the result.
-This function handles the below four possible options:
+This function handles the below four possible cases:
 ##### Case 1: The first number is positive and the second number is positive
 ##### Case 2: The first number is positive and the second number is negative
 ##### Case 3: The first number is negative and the second number is positive